ubclaunchpad/LP-website/resources/git-workflow.md

 On top of keeping history, Git comes with a set of features that make it truly great for collaborative work.
 Git allows you to create *branches*, alternative versions of your code, that could later be *merged* back to the main history.
+This allows everyone to make changes to a repository without worrying about changes that other people are doing!
 We'll get to this in a bit - let's first talk about how to get your repository set up.